Northshire Rescue Squad

 Our training center serves as an ideal place for our monthly training sessions, First Responder, EMT (Emergency Medical Technician), associated courses and meetings.
 We continue to serve as an American Heart Association Training Center providing CPR Courses to the public at least monthly.

 With a minimal shift of 9 hours, our personnel are dedicated, caring individuals who reside in this building 24 hours per day, each and every day of the year.
-After nearly 50 years of service the Manchester Rescue Squad, is proud to continue to place patient care first and foremost while offering reliable service to our communities.
+After nearly 50 years of service the Northshire Rescue Squad, is proud to continue to place patient care first and foremost while offering reliable service to our communities.

 Site Design: Ben Weiss